Blockstream/green_cli/README.md

 It's recommended that you first create and activate a (python3) virtualenv and use that to install the green-cli.

-Note that the package installs two scripts: green-cli for use with the bitcoin network an green-liquid-cli for the liquid network.

 # Basic install

 1) Install requirements